A New Approach to Treatment of PTSD.

 This condition can cause flashbacks, nightmares and severe anxiety, and the symptoms can last for months or years, and interfere with your day-to-day functioning.

-A non-invasive, drug-free treatment for PTSD is now available at the Brain Treatment Center.
+It’s a non-invasive and drug-free.
+This treatment for PTSD and is now available at the Brain Treatment Center.
 It’s called MeRT, which stands for Magnetic e-Resonance Therapy.

 Post-Traumatic Stress Disorder, or PTSD can be a life-altering mental health problem.
 It is caused by experiencing or witnessing terrifying events, violence, or from going through extended periods of extreme stress.
 For most people who go through a traumatic event there is a coping or grieving period that occurs afterward, but the majority usually recover with time.